Millions of Americans face below-zero temperatures as weekend storms bring more Arctic air and snow

 Portland Fire and Rescue also reported the death of a woman in her early 30s on Saturday afternoon.
 An RV caught fire when a small group of people used an open flame stove to keep warm inside and a tree fell on the vehicle, causing the fire to spread.
 Three other people escaped, including one with minor injuries, but the woman was trapped inside, the fire department said.

-Authorities in Lake Oswego, Oregon, said a large tree fell on a home during high winds Saturday, killing an older man on the second floor.
+Authorities in Lake Oswego, Oregon, said a large tree fell on a home in high winds Saturday, killing an older man on the second floor.

 Weather-related deaths already were reported earlier in the week in California, Idaho, Illinois and Wisconsin.